pindel/blog/src/content/post-1.md

 ---
-title: "This is such a long headline and i dont know what to write so i keep continiung"
+title: "This is such a long headline and i dont know what toasdfasdfasdfasdfasdfffdssfeep continiung"
 date: "2019-03-17"
 draft: false
 path: "/blog/example-title"